 5.1.4.
-Score Level
+Score Constraint Level (hard, soft, ...)

 Sometimes a score constraint outranks another score constraint, no matter how many times the other is broken.
 In that case, those score constraints are in different levels.
-For example: a nurse cannot do 2 shifts at the same time (due to the constraints of physical reality), this outranks all nurse happiness constraints.
+For example, a nurse cannot do 2 shifts at the same time (due to the constraints of physical reality), this outranks all nurse happiness constraints.

-Most use cases have only 2 score levels: hard and soft.
-When comparing 2 scores, they are compared lexicographically: the first score level gets compared first.
+Most use cases have only two score levels, hard and soft.
+Two scores are compared lexicographically.
+The first score level gets compared first.
 If those differ, the others score levels are ignored.
-For example: a score that breaks 0 hard constraints and 1000000 soft constraints is better than a score that breaks 1 hard constraint and 0 soft constraints.
+For example, a score that breaks 0 hard constraints and 1000000 soft constraints is better than a score that breaks 1 hard constraint and 0 soft constraints.